Bristol-Myers taps insider Caforio as next CEO

-Caforio, 50, who has a medical background and led the company’s global oncology operations, will take over Bristol-Myers at a time when it is riding high on its new high-profile cancer drugs that help the immune system fight the disease.
+The 50-year-old Caforio, who has a medical background and led the company’s global oncology operations, will take over Bristol-Myers at a time when it is riding high behind its new high-profile cancer drugs that help the immune system fight the disease.

-Late last year, U.S. regulators approved Bristol’s Opdivo, from a highly promising new class of immunotherapies called PD-1 inhibitors, to treat advanced melanoma.

-Opdivo is also being tested against lung cancer, with ambitious plans to test it in combination with several other medicines, both from in-house and from other companies, against a variety of cancers.

 Andreotti, 64, who has been CEO since May 2010 after a long career with the company, will become executive chairman of the board on May 5 and continue as chairman after his Aug.
 3 retirement, the company said.